-Another huge cost savings starts right from the start; your booth space contract.
+Another huge cost savings starts right from the start, your booth space contract.
 Many shows offer an early discount rate to book your space.
 Take advantage of this.
-Not only will you get a better location on the show floor, you can save thousands, depending on the space footprint.
+Not only will you get a better location on the show floor, but you can also save thousands, depending on the space footprint.

 If this is a new build, you need to know how long and how many hands are required to set it up.
 This will save you invaluable time on the show floor.
 This exercise will also ensure you have all the components (graphics, hardware) included in your shipment.
 The last thing you want is to have to shop for parts during setup or overnight graphics to the show site.

 4. Hanging Sign – Send to Advance Warehouse?

 If you have a hanging sign, ship it to the Advance Warehouse and have it arrive by the deadline published in the show Quick Facts.
 Most shows schedule hanging signs to go up before exhibitors step one foot on the show floor.
 It’s easier for the labor team to hang the sign without having to maneuver around crates and people.
 Also, in Las Vegas, for example, you will save hundreds of dollars by shipping your sign to the Advance Warehouse.
 If you don’t, you will be charged show-site rates vs. the early bird rates, even if you submitted the form on time.

 5. Special Handling vs. Standard Drayage Rates

 A Special Handling Rate is best defined as “your crates are stacked on the truck” or “there are loose components”.
 These items require more handling from labor at show site, and you will be charged a higher drayage rate.